 (Corrects headline and story to indicate that only one of the two teams were affiliated with Merrill’s Private Banking and Investment Group.)

 Rockefeller Capital Management is starting 2019 where it left off 2018: Nabbing large teams from wirehouses.

-The seven-person Higgins, Hall and Associates team of Merrill Lynch’s private banking and investment group for high-net-worth investors and the eight-person Embleton Curtis Quackenbush wealth management group resigned Friday and joined the expanding Rockefeller “family office” that is now backed by private equity and run by former Morgan Stanley wealth management boss Greg Fleming.
+Merrill Lynch’s seven-person Higgins, Hall and Associates team and its eight-person Embleton Curtis Quackenbush wealth management group resigned Friday and joined the expanding Rockefeller “family office” that is now backed by private equity and run by former Morgan Stanley wealth management boss Greg Fleming.